 The results in Table 1 are based on a threshold of 0.5, i.e. if the predicted probability is larger than 0.5, then the cluster would be classified as “not safe.”
 The ROC curve illustrates how well the model performs when we vary the probability threshold from 0 to 1.
 Fig. 2 show the results of ROC curves of baseline and machine learning models.
 The y-axis of the ROC curve shows the recall or true positive rate of correctly identifying a “not safe” cluster (higher the better).
 The x-axis measures the false positive rate of falsely identifying a safe cluster as not safe (lower the better).
 Curves that are closer to the top-left corner have better performance, measured in the metric of “area under the curve,” whereas the 45-degree line is equivalent to random guessing.
-Across five different country-measure combinations, we see the machine learning methods perform much better than the baseline model.
+Across five different country-measure combinations (we do not have rCSI values for Uganda), we see the machine learning methods perform much better than the baseline model.
 Random forest and xgBoost models consistently outperform the baseline model despite the changes in outcome measures and countries, with 0.75 to 0.90 AUC for the FCS measures and 0.67 to 0.71 for rCSI measures.
 In comparison, the baseline model of logistic regression ranges from 0.6 to 0.67 AUC.
 The performance of the tree model is more nuanced and unstable in different cases due to overfitting, but all the more reasons to justify the choice of xgBoost and random forest models.
 This makes sense as these two models achieve better bias-variance combinations using ensemble methods to improve upon the base tree model.